pazner/libCEED/julia/LibCEED.jl/docs/src/UserQFunctions.md

 # Defining User Q-Functions

-An important feature of libCEED.jl is the ability to define [user Q-functions](https://libceed.readthedocs.io/en/latest/libCEEDapi/#gallery-of-qfunctions) natively in Julia.
+An important feature of LibCEED.jl is the ability to define [user Q-functions](https://libceed.readthedocs.io/en/latest/libCEEDapi/#gallery-of-qfunctions) natively in Julia.
 These user Q-functions work with both the CPU and CUDA backends.